mdaud23/learn-english/longman.md

 `The car (listed) in the advertisement had already (stalled): (C)`

-note: kadang kayak ada kurang koma di awal gitu ya, tapi itu dianggap betul
+_note_: kadang kayak ada kurang koma di awal gitu ya, tapi itu dianggap betul

-note: Still a novelty in the late nineteenth century, **photography was** limited to the rich
+_note_: Still a novelty in the late nineteenth century, **photography was** limited to the rich